Considerations for Women

 - Other considerations

-The U.S. Department of Health and Human Services Office on Women's Health (OWH) has developed an initiative focusing on the prevention and treatment of opioid use disorder among women.
+The U.S. Department of Health and Human Services Office on Women's Health has developed an initiative focusing on the prevention and treatment of opioid use disorder among women.
 The initiative began with a national kick-off meeting in September 2016 and is funding programs addressing the prevention of prescription and non-prescription opioid use disorder among women, particularly among underserved populations of adolescent girls (ages 10 to 17) and women age 50 and older.
 Efforts focus on using Screening, Brief Intervention, and Referral to Treatment (SBIRT), integrating opioid use disorder prevention services with primary care, and developing and/or enhancing partnerships within communities.
+As part of this initiative, OWH published a white paper, which outlines promising practices for treating women with SUD.
+For example, programs that serve women may need to consider that women often act as caregivers for their child(ren).
+Offering a family-centered treatment approach may help ensure women do not feel like they need to choose between caring for their family and enrolling in SUD treatment.

 Resources to Learn More

-Collaborative Approach to the Treatment of Pregnant Women with Opioid Use Disorders
+Approach to the Treatment of Pregnant Women with Opioid Use Disorders: Practice and Policy

 Organization: Substance Abuse and Mental Health Services Administration

 Neonatal and Maternal Hospital Stays Related to Substance Use, 2006-2012

-Examines newborn and maternal inpatient hospital stays associated with substance use, based on data from 38 states.
-Table 2 provides data by location of patient residence, for rural and urban locations.
+Examines newborn and maternal inpatient hospital stays associated with substance use based on data from 38 states.
+Hospital and patient characteristics, including the patient's residence by metropolitan and nonmetropolitan counties, are provided in Table 2.

 Authors: Fingar, K., Stocks, C., Weiss, A., & Owens, P.